naiqili/GPGene/Readme.md

-# Stochastic Deep Gaussian Processes over Graphs
+# GPGene: Inferring Gene Regulatory Networks with Stochastic Variational Gaussian Processes

 ## Prerequests
 our implementation is mainly based on following packages: